New York Order Modification & Enforcement Attorneys

 - A party’s conviction of a crime

-At Berkman Bottger Newman & Rodd, LLP, we are committed to achieving our clients’ goals, and have helped many clients successfully modify custody, visitation, support, and spousal maintenance arrangements.
+At Berkman Bottger Newman & Schein LLP, we are committed to achieving our clients’ goals, and have helped many clients successfully modify custody, visitation, support, and spousal maintenance arrangements.

-Once a court establishes a custody, child support, or spousal maintenance order, nothing short of a court-approved modification or extreme circumstances can relieve a party’s obligation to follow the order.
-When a party is not obeying a divorce-related order, New York law provides administrative processes to enforce the orders at issue, such as:
+Child support orders have other enforcement mechanisms that can be used by city or state agencies in charge of collecting support.
+Once a court establishes a child support order, nothing short of a court-approved modification or extreme circumstances can relieve a party’s obligation to follow the order.
+When a party is not obeying a child support order, New York law provides administrative processes to enforce the orders at issue, such as: